Tipping the Calorie Balance

 – Order the smallest size you can get.

-– Hold the flavors syrups which contain sugar and add calories.
+– Hold the flavors syrup which contain sugar and add calories.

 – Skip the whip cream which adds calories and fat.